Global well-posedness of the Majda-Biello system in the resonant case on the real line: Introduction

 Therefore, for the sake of bounding $\sigma_3$, its numerator needs to vanish when $\xi_2 = -\frac12 \xi_1$ or $\xi_3 = -\frac12 \xi_1$.
 By setting $\xi_2 = -\frac12 \xi_1$ or $\xi_3 = -\frac12 \xi_1$, and solving

 we find $\rho_*$ has to be $2$, see Section \ref{Subsec, choice_I2} for more general analysis.
 With this choice of $\rho_{*}$, we manage to obtain effective pointwise bounds on $\sigma_3$, $M_{41}$ and $M_{42}$.
-Thanks to these estimates, the rest argument for justifying the global well-posedness is standard as that in \cite{CKSTT03}.
+Thanks to these pointwise bounds, the rest argument for justifying global well-posedness is standard as that in \cite{CKSTT03}.

 As a summary, the main novelty of this paper lies in its refined I-method framework, particularly the use of two coupled $I$-operators, to achieve the global well-posedness at the critical regularity $s=\frac34$ for a previously unresolved case $(\a=4)$ in the Majda-Biello systems (\ref{MB}).